List of bus routes in London: 600–699

-The majority of buses numbered between 600 and 699 are school services, running once on each weekday peak period during school term time.
-The exception to this is route 607, a limited stop express route.
+Route numbers from 600 to 699 are used for school routes, with the majority of them running one return journey on each weekday during peak times and during school term time.

 900–999

-Route numbers from 900 to 999 represent Mobility Buses; these provide a once-a-week return journey to a local shopping centre from relatively low-density neighbourhoods where there is no alternative route in the main bus network.
-The number of Mobility Buses routes has declined because low-floor and wheelchair-accessible buses run on all London Buses routes.
+Route numbers from 900 to 999 represent mobility buses; these mostly provide a once-a-week return journey to a local shopping centre from relatively low-density neighbourhoods where there is no alternative route in the main bus network.
+The number of mobility buses routes has declined over the past few years because low-floor and wheelchair-accessible buses run on all London Buses routes.
+As of 2025, there is only one mobility bus route, route 969.